 - Energy storage

 - Information systems

 - Natural; language processing

 - Water engineering

-EPSRC is working with research communities, and Learned Societies where appropriate, to communicate these changes.
-EPSRC will continue to gather evidence, and work with advisory streams, with a further refresh of research areas planned for spring 2020.
 To provide input to a research area, please visit the EPSRC Call for Evidence survey.
-The open Call for Evidence provides an all year-round opportunity for engineering and physical sciences stakeholders, through their organisations, to provide input on research areas.
+This open Call for Evidence provides a year-round opportunity for engineering and physical sciences stakeholders, through their organisations, to provide input on Research Areas.